Welcome to Minibrew, we are excited about our products! We hope you are also.

 2. Racking Port

 Racking port is for filling bottles and kegs, specific gravity testing and tasting.
 The port is above the dead yeast.

 3. 60 Degree Conical Bottom

-Mike Lewes at the brewing school at the University of California Davis told me, “A 60 degree conical bottom is essential for a more complete fermentation.”
+Mike Lewes Professor at the University of California Davis brewing school told me, “A 60 degree conical bottom is essential for a more complete fermentation.”

 4. Cylindrical Conical Fermenter

 The cylindrical conical fermenter is a design proven over the years, to be the best shape for the most complete fermentation.
 The cylinder is the top half of our fermenters.

 5. Convection Currents

 As the yeast starts to eat the sugar in the wort, it becomes warm and rises to the top.
 As it hits the top, it moves to the side.
 The sides are cool and it starts to slide down the sides.
 As it bumps into the conical, it is pushed toward the middle and starts to rise again.
 Along the way, the yeast dies and settles to the bottom.
 These convections are what allows a more thorough ferment.
 The cylindrical conical shape has been proven over time by breweries throughout the world.